 Personal Capital also excels at tax help, with loss harvesting aided by direct stock ownership.

 For all that, Personal Capital’s crown jewel is their human advising.
-Investors with at least $200,000 under management get two dedicated investment advisors at their beck and call to help them plan their investments and broader wealth management.
+Investors with an account minimum of $200,000 under management get two dedicated investment advisors at their beck and call to help them plan their investments and broader wealth management.
 That means investors can build a personal relationship with their two dedicated advisors and reach at least one of them on any given business day.

 Other robo-advisors fail to offer that level of personalized assistance, in part because they charge so much less.